the-teachingRSE-project/competencies/competencies.md

     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     PM&
-    Is well-organized, in order to be able to transfer the codebase to future developers.& Follows the project management approach set by the team, or can suggest such PM approaches.& Has additional PM challenges, but may not have awareness of or experience with key PM skills, which can acquire with low-key courses.&
+    Is well-organised, in order to be able to transfer the codebase to future developers.& Follows the project management approach set by the team, or can suggest such PM approaches.& Has additional PM challenges, but may not have awareness of or experience with key PM skills, which can acquire with low-key courses.&